MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-3.md

 2. Go to `Data Engineering/Science` and select `Spark Settings`.
 3. Click on the `Environment` tab.
 4. In the `Runtime Versions` dropdown, see available runtimes.
-5. Select `1.3 Experimental (Spark 3.5, Delta 3.0 (OSS)` and save your changes.
+5. Select `1.3 Experimental (Spark 3.5, Delta 3 OSS)` and save your changes.
 This action will set Runtime 1.3 as the default runtime for your workspace.

 :::image type="content" source="media\mrs\runtime13.png" alt-text="Screenshot showing where to select runtime version." lightbox="media\mrs\runtime13.png":::